Sunday, January 17, 2021

 We had the annual snow spritz yesterday!
 Bear was thrilled.

-I was thrilled to by chance land on Le Figaro’s very serious analysis of the best chocolate marshmallow bears in Paris.
-Perfect for the (late) December map👏
+I was thrilled to find Le Figaro’s very serious analysis of the best chocolate marshmallow bears in Paris.
+Perfect for the December map👏

 1st sketches made on the bus last Saturday while doing galette des rois research